-The maintenance of all interstates and state routes is the responsibility of the Indiana Department of Transportation and the Kentucky Transportation Cabinet.
+The maintenance of all interstates and state routes is the responsibility of the INDOT and the KYTC.
 Other local agencies also have the responsibility of maintaining certain city/county-owned facilities.
 The amounts provided are the total costs including local, state and federal funds. \$259,122,141 is anticipated to be expended over the four-year period of the TIP to maintain the roadways in Clark and Floyd counties. \$660,447,099 is anticipated to be expended over the four-year period to maintain roads in Bullitt, Jefferson, and Oldham counties.
+The majority of the transit revenue is derieved from Louisville's Mass Transit Trust Fund with additional funding from customer fare receipts, advertising and state contributions.
+TARC estimates a total revenue of \$341,361,281 for the Capital Investment .
+This excludes federal formula funds but includes the local funds used for the required match funding.
+TARC estimates the total TARC revenue of \$419,549,521 for the TIP years 2025-2028.